omegalabsinc/omegalabs-anytoany-bittensor/README.md

   make manual-validator WALLET_NAME={wallet} WALLET_HOTKEY={hotkey} PORT={port}
   ```
 </details>
-3. Check your logs: `make check-logs`
+3. Check your logs: `make check-vali-logs`

 #### Running with PM2
 1. Clone the repo and `cd` into it: